clemenskresser/ezwebsocket/README.md

 # ezwebsocket
-Simple Websocket Library written in C
+Simple Websocket Library that supports server and client written in C

 # Features: